ut-dallas-dspl-lab/CCS2023/README.md

 Steps to run attacks on UTKFace:

 1.)
-Download the UTKFace data, make sure the root is "data/utkface"
+Download the UTKFace data, make sure the root is "utkcropped"

 2.)
 To train your own UTKFace models, run: